-These dashboards show the measures taken by the different African Governments to handle the COVID-19 crisis in the form of timelines.
+These dashboards show the measures taken by the different African Governments to handle the Coronavirus (COVID-19) crisis in the form of timelines.
 The first dashboard gives a comparative image of the measures taken by African countries in response to the COVID-19 crisis, whereas the second dashboard shows the alignment of the Government measures against the epidemic path of the number of active cases.
 This will eventually help to analyse the outcome of the decisions.

 What does it reveal?

-Both dashboards reveal the timing and approach taken by the different African Governments in order to minimise the impact of the crisis.
+Both dashboards reveal the timing and approach taken by the different African Governments in order to minimise the impact of the Coronavirus crisis.
 Some Governments applied very strict initial measures, such as early complete lock-downs while others had a gradual or more lenient approach to locking down the activities of the country.
 Some of the countries that have managed to flatten the transmission curve are now taking measures to resume economic activity.

 How to use the dashboard?